hackergrrl/web-udp/README.md

   - Google has [decided to nix Chrome Apps](https://blog.chromium.org/2016/08/from-chrome-apps-to-web.html)
 - [Beaker Browser](https://github.com/beakerbrowser/beaker): integrate natively
 - Fork Chromium and write an implementation

+## Other Efforts

+https://github.com/Maksims/web-udp-public/ is looking very promising, but it is intended as a web standard for server-client UDP, not for peer-to-peer applications.

 ## Collaborate